 Visit the biggest Yang Na Tree in Koh Phangan

 The biggest tree on Koh Phangan is also one of the island’s most famous natural landmarks.
-This Yang Na tree stands at an astonishing 54 metres tall and is said to be over 400 years old.
-The local villagers of Ban Nok consider the beautiful Yang Na tree as sacred which is why the tree is often garlanded with colourful ribbons and there are several small shrines near the foot of the tree.
-The Yang Na Yai Tree is known as the largest of its kind in Thailand and are generally used to harvest rubber.
+This Yang Na tree stands at an astonishing 54 meters tall and is said to be over 400 years old.
+The local villagers of Ban Nok consider the beautiful Yang Na tree as sacred which is why the tree is often garlanded with colorful ribbons and there are several small shrines near the foot of the tree.
+The Yang Na Yai Tree is known as the largest of its kind in Thailand and is generally used to harvest rubber.
 You can find the majestic tree close to Wat Pho temple in Baan Tai and if you’re close to Phaeng waterfall for example, a visit to the Yang Na Tree is definitely worth a visit!

 Full Moon party